Soil-Capital/fullstack-interview/README.md

 ### Frontend

-* Be a hacker: find a way to successfully login to the app - hint: no code change needed.
+* Be a hacker: find a way to successfully login to the app - hint: no code change needed. => password = hU3HUAy^yf97 and to find a valid user email => https://jsonplaceholder.typicode.com/users
 * Be a saviour: fix a bug in the app.
 Each time we refresh the page, we're back to the login screen.
 Fix it so we stay on the current page.
 * Be a builder: add two new pages to the app in order to
   * Fetch the farms from the backend in this repo to display a list showing the farm's name as well as the status of their latest season
   * Display the farm profile when clicking on one of the farms of the list.
 The profile should include :
     * The farm name
     * A timeline showing the various seasons of the farm and the status of each farm

 Here are some screenshots of the current implementation for *inspiration*